 In this season of mists and mellow fruitfulness it seems appropriate to lead you towards the fruits of one of the P-O’s main harvests.
 Welcome to the Route des Vins!
-In particular that of the Cote de Roussillon Villages.
-Throw in a Roman Aquaduct and you have a pretty good Autumn’s Day Out.
+There are many, but today we head off in search of the Cote de Roussillon Villages.
+Throw in a Roman Aquaduct and you have a great Autumn Day Out.

 A spectacular drive through some of the villages and vineyards of the Cotes de Roussillon Villages starts either in Ille sur Tet, taking the D21 to Belesta then on to Caramany, or in Estagel taking the D17 to Latour de France.